netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 This is done by many clever, elegant, and creative syntax enhancements.

-Enhancements designed for the first time to optimize AI, but also for easy human comprehension of "Actual_Reality".
+✅ Enhancements designed for the first time, to optimize AI, but also for easy human comprehension of "Actual_Reality".

 > This world needs ALPHABITZ!

 ___

-### 14) NEXT STEPS:
+### 14) 💃🕺 NEXT STEPS 💃🕺:

 Consider contributing to the github repo.